 Determine as many of the following points as possible before you visit any dealerships, starting with the price you expect to pay and how much you can afford for a monthly payment on your auto loan.
 For an easy-to-use reminder, check out the Auto Financing Cheat Sheet you can take with you to the dealership.

-Chances are, you know roughly what car you want, and you can estimate what you'll need to pay.
-One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the Research Car Models link to build your own" link in the Cars.com Buy section.
-It lets you select a trim level and options, and it automatically calculates the price and alerts you if one selection requires you to give up (or add) something else.
+Chances are, you know roughly what car you want and you can estimate what you'll need to pay.
+One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the Research Car Models link to build your own in the Cars.com Buy section.
+It lets you select a trim level and options, automatically calculates the price and alerts you if one selection requires you to give up (or add) something else.
 It also includes the destination charge, which is unavoidable for any new-car purchase.
 Once you've built the car you want, you can click the inventory button to see what’s available on dealer lots in your area (simply put in your ZIP code and the radius in which you’re willing to search) at what cost.